 There is always something new to learn!
-Cindy tells me that when they see new design features in window treatments, bedding or pillows popping up again and again in design magazines, they immediately try to figure out how to make it, because they know they will be getting orders for new designs soon and they want to be ready.
+Cindy tells me that when they see new design features in window treatments, bedding or pillows popping up in design magazines, they immediately try to figure out how to replicate it, because they know they will be getting orders for new designs soon and they want to be ready.

-As I am leaving the workroom today, I can’t wait to get to my studio in Durham, work on the design projects I have waiting for me and send them off to Cindy and her team.
-I know they will be in great hands!
+As I am leave the workroom, I can’t wait to get to my studio in Durham, and start working on my design projects.
+When I send them off to Cindy and her team I know they will be in great hands!

 If you are looking for custom window treatments or bedding, and would like engage a design professional, pleases give us a call 919.389.6444 to talk about our services and schedule a design consultation.
 Also, check out our services page to learn about the 5 easy steps to your beautifully dressed windows.